bcomnes/old-bret.io/_posts/articles/2014-03-16-github-pages-pubsubhubbub-support-levels-up.md

 ## How to enable PubSubHubbub support on Github Pages as of now:

-1. Disable any other webhook events related to PuSH that you used to use for your site.
-3. Make sure you add the appropriate headers to your feed required by PuSH.
+1. Make sure you add the appropriate headers to your feed required by PuSH.
-	- `<link href="https://push.superfeedr.com" rel="hub"/>`
+	- `<link href="https://pubsubhubbub.superfeedr.com" rel="hub"/>`
 	- `<link href="http://{{ site.url }}/atom.xml" rel="self"/>`
-1. Disable any other webhook events that you used to use for your site.
-3. Make sure you add your hub URL into your feed.
-	- IE: `<link href="https://pubsubhubbub.superfeedr.com" rel="hub"/>`
   - You can check my feed as a reference: [atom.xml](/atom.xml)
+2. Disable any other webhook events related to PuSH that you used to use for your site.
-2. Add a new webhook in your repository settings on Github.
+3. Add a new webhook in your repository settings on Github.
 	- I used `https://pubsubhubbub.superfeedr.com/publish?hub.mode=publish&hub.url=http://bret.io/atom.xml`
     - Switch out the URL of my atom file for yours.
   - There is also a google run example hub that is open for general use: `http://pubsubhubbub.appspot.com`
 3. Select `Let me select individual events` and only check `Page build - Pages site built.`
+4. Save it!
+Thats it.
+You now have a realtime Github pages blog feed.

 Previously, one had to add a delay between the repository push event and the webhook, as was discovered through the discussion over at [ivanzuzak.info](http://ivanzuzak.info/2011/01/02/enabling-pubsubhubbub-for-github-hosted-blogs.html).